 Making Herstory: Honoring Global Achievements of Women Past and Present and Inspiring Change

-Sponsored by MSU Billings Library, College of Arts & Sciences
+Sponsored by MSU Billings Library, College of Liberal Arts & Social Sciences

 A century ago this year, Montana women achieved the right to vote.
 Two years later, in 1916, Montana Republican Jeannette Rankin was the first woman elected to Congress where she successfully sponsored legislation requiring equal pay for equal work in federal civil service jobs.